 Science Outreach to the General Public

-- Reddit Ask Me Anything Events: These events offer SETACers an interactive experience answering science questions from the public.
-Sign up to answer questions at the next AMA at the annual meeting!
+- Reddit Ask Me Anything (AMA) Events: SETAC organizes those events during annual meeting.
+These events offer SETACers an interactive experience answering science questions from the public.
+Sign up to answer questions at the next Reddit AMA!

-- Engage with the SETAC science partners: SETAC was founded in 1979 with the assistance of the American Institute of Biological Sciences (AIBS); AIBS headquarters housed SETAC’s first office.
+- SETAC science partners: SETAC was founded in 1979 with the assistance of the American Institute of Biological Sciences (AIBS); AIBS headquarters housed SETAC’s first office.
 AIBS has many outreach resources on their Public Policy web page.

 - IEAM Blog